davidizzle/GSoC-Dagger.jl-Blog/README.md

 ```

 The main trouble I ran into when deploying this inference model with Dagger streaming was the one-step lag needed when passing the `batch` variable to the YOLOv3-tiny model, which presumably feeds on previous images.
-I have shown this in the diagram below — while the DAG itself does not include a lot of nodes and edges, it does include the one-step lag represented by the $z^{-1}$ arrow.
+I have shown this in the diagram below: while the DAG itself does counts few nodes, one of the edges has a one-step lag represented by the $z^{-1}$ arrow.

 <p align="center">
   <img src="images/yolodag.png", width="450"/>
 </p>

-Given that DAG loops or complicate interdependencies might not still be comprehensively supported, I worked around this for showcasing purposes in a bit of a hacky way.
+Given that DAG loops or specific temporal dependencies might not still be comprehensively supported, I worked around this for showcasing purposes in a bit of a hacky way.

-As shown below, the yolomodAux task stores in its internal `task_local_storage()` the *new* value received by the `prepareImg` task, popping the *previously inserted* one (if any) at each iteration.
+As shown below, the task running `yolomodAux()` stores in its internal `task_local_storage()` the *new* value received by the `prepareImg` task, popping the *previously inserted* one (if any) at each iteration.
 This simulates a data feed lag of one-step — which can be generalizable to an $n$-step lag by implementing an $n$-element queue in the TLS of the task, pushing and popping at each iteration.

 ```Julia
 function yolomodAux(batch, aux, yolomod)